 We have taken this opportunity to work with our communities in creating a new name and identity for our organisation as we approach our 20th anniversary.
 We look forward to a bright future as part of a busier, more complete Gateshead Quays.

 Can people share their ideas?

 Active participation from our audiences and members of the public has been a crucial part in our process of choosing a new name for Sage Gateshead.
 We heard from hundreds of people, both in the building and through our digital channels to learn their thoughts on what kind of name would best represent what Sage Gateshead means to people.
 As we move towards a decision, everything you’ve said is informing what our new brand will look and feel like.

-You can email name suggestions to [email protected] We’ll announce our decision in the autumn.
+You can email name suggestions to email@example.com.
+We’ll announce our decision in 2023.

 When will a new name be announced?

-We hope to announce our new name and visual identity in the autumn.
+We hope to announce our new name and visual identity in 2023.